DefinitelyTyped/DefinitelyTyped/README.md

 A `package.json` may be included for the sake of specifying dependencies.
 Here's an [example](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/types-2.0/pikaday/package.json).
 We do not allow other fields, such as `"description"`, to be defined manually.
 Also, if you need to reference an older version of typings, you must do that by adding `"dependencies": { "@types/foo": "x.y.z" }` to the package.json.

+#### I notice some `tsconfig.json` are missing `"noImplicitAny": true` or `"strictNullChecks": true`.

+Then they are wrong.
+You can help by submitting a pull request to fix them.

 #### Definitions in types-2.0 seem written differently than in master.